-Helping children build inner strength to cope with the ups and downs of growing up is one of the best things parents can do.
+Helping children build the inner strength to cope with adversity and the ups and downs of growing up is one of the best things parents can do.

 Having the confidence and skills to face, overcome or even be strengthened by hardship is a powerful thing to teach them.